Hair Loss – Causes and Treatment [Simplified Guide]

 Poor nutrition causes protein and vitamin deficiencies.
 Hair is made up of proteins and vitamins and minerals help the enzymes to make these proteins so it is only logical that proper nutrition is most important for hair growth.

 Severe illness of the heart, kidneys and liver, anaemia, drugs like anti-cancer therapy etc. cause temporary hair loss.
 These are reversible causes and the hair grow back once they are treated.

 Some people have sparse hair or thin hair that is determined by the genetic makeup.

-Smoking accelerates the natural ageing process by restricting the blood flow to the skin. this increased ageing of the skin as decreased collagen and elastin fibres resulting in loose wrinkled skin and also hair loss.
+Smoking accelerates the natural ageing process by restricting the blood flow to the skin.
+This, in turn, decreases collagen and elastin fibres resulting in loose, wrinkled skin and also hair loss.

 Anxiety and stress